Nawaf-Mansour/firebaseCode/README.md

-# past all on AppDelegate.swift File
+# Past all on AppDelegate.swift File